jianjun-dot/QMwQAE/docs/source/usage.rst

 The classical models are all defined within in the script :python:`examples.py` within the :python:`QMwQAE/` directory.
 Their corresponding parameters classes are also defined within the same file, and these classes can be imported into the experiment file to be input into the :python:`Experiment` class to run the algorithm.
 Within the :python:`experiment.py` file, there are also examples of how to initialize the relevant classes.
+The use of all example stochastic processes are all written, just commented out.
 Just run the following command within the terminal to see the algorithm in action

 .. code-block:: bash

     $ python experiment.py

+You can uncomment certain parts of the code to try out different functions

 Creating new stochastic models
 ------------------------------